profweston/Crime_Time_Final_Project/README.md

 ## Script
 - Pre-Process: Used pandas and jupyter notebook to clean the data and remove anything that was not useful to our analysis.

-- Size of dataset was massive, originally had data from 2001 to 2022 and we dropped years before 2015
+- Size of dataset was massive, originally had data from 2001 to 2022 and we dropped years before 2015, this left us with still over 1 MILLION rows of data to test for our analysis
 - Removed any missing data (NaN's) to make our analysis more reliable
 - Dropped columns that we didn't want to use :IUCR, Description, Beat, Community Area, FBI Code, Updated On